alexnardini/FLAM3_for_SideFX_Houdini/src/F3H_PY_PARM_H19_to_H20.md

 __v__ = 1
 __version__ = "1.9.81"
 __status__  = "Production"
+# Note:
+# The intgers contained into this __h_versions__ tuple must be Houdini version numbers composed of 3 digits:
+# 190, 195, 200, 205, 210 and so on.
 __h_versions__: tuple = (190, 195, 200)
 __range_type__: bool = True # True for closed range.
 False for open range __vcc_compiler__ = "21.0.770"